 Please take a few minutes to explore our financial information in more detail and don't hesitate to contact us if you have any questions.
 We look forward to your continuing engagement and support.

-Nearly half — 48% — of all Hertz Fellows have made at least one gift to the foundation, and many have given every year.
-In fiscal year 2021, gifts were received from 388 fellows and friends.
-Once again, the annual percentage of fellows who supported the foundation (28%) topped graduate alumni giving to every major U.S. research university except for one Ivy League university.
-As always, we are incredibly grateful for the loyal support from our fellows, friends and partnership organizations.
+Half of all Hertz Fellows have made at least one gift to the foundation, and almost 30% of our community gives consistently year after year.
+Once again, the annual percentage of fellows who supported the foundation (27%) topped graduate alumni giving to every major U.S. research university except for one Ivy League university.
+We are incredibly grateful for the loyal support from our fellows, parents, friends and partners.

-The investment portfolio is now managed by Goldman Sachs with oversight by the board’s Investment Committee, chaired by director Michael Ansour.
-In 2021, it reached a 13-year high, more than recovering from its COVID-19 depressed levels.
-But we cannot expect such returns every year.
-While we have a strong rate of giving from fellows, well above that of almost any university, we must expand our fundraising efforts beyond Hertz Fellows.
-Unlike universities, which also charge tuition, Hertz relies solely on gifts to fund our students.
-Our costs to raise funds do not increase significantly as fundraising revenue increases: thus, additional gifts go entirely to support fellows.
+The investment portfolio is managed by Goldman Sachs with oversight by the board’s Investment Committee, chaired by director Michael Ansour.
+Given the environment of rising inflation and other unfavorable market conditions, the investment balance declined during 2022.
+We must continue to expand our fundraising efforts going forward.
+Unlike universities, which also charge tuition, the Hertz Foundation relies solely on gifts to fund our students.
+Our costs to raise funds do not increase significantly as fundraising revenues increase; thus, additional gifts go entirely to support Hertz Fellows.

 Treasurer, Hertz Foundation